France's Hollande promises tax stability to foreign businesses

 FRANCE "MORE COMPLICATED"

-Monday's meeting aimed to reassure foreign business leaders unnerved by France's high overall tax rate, history of tense industrial relations and frequent run-ins with business such as his government's threat in 2012 to nationalise an ailing steel plant run by ArcelorMittal ISPA.A.
+Monday's meeting aimed to reassure foreign business leaders unnerved by France's high overall tax rate, history of tense industrial relations and frequent run-ins with business such as his government's threat in 2012 to nationalise an ailing steel plant run by ArcelorMittal.

 But his comments to the business leaders came the same day as a new law was introduced in parliament to impose tough fines on firms that shut operations still deemed economically viable.